 Climate Academy (ALC 3193)

-This course is based on feedback from National Conservation Training Center’s (NCTC) instructor-led “Resource Management Implication for Global Climate Change” course, the Florida Fish and Wildlife Conservation Commission’s Climate Change Certification program, and ongoing climate change webinars.
-The course is developed in partnership with staff from the USFWS’s NCTC, The Wildlife Society (TWS), the Association of Fish and Wildlife Agencies (AFWA), AFWA’s Management Assistance Team (MAT), the National Park Service (NPS), and the California Department of Fish and Game (CDFG).
+The course was developed in partnership with staff from the USFWS’s NCTC, The Wildlife Society (TWS), the Association of Fish and Wildlife Agencies (AFWA), the National Park Service (NPS), and the California Department of Fish and Wildlife (CDFW).

 State and federal natural resource managers and conservation professionals